Personal Immigration

 Business Immigration

-Dependent Parents of EEA citizens (or of their spouse or civil partner) in the UK can apply under the EU Settlement Scheme for pre-settled status or settled status.
+Dependent Parents of EEA citizens (or of their spouse or civil partner) in the UK may be able apply under the EU Settlement Scheme for pre-settled status or settled status.
 Dependent parents of EEA citizens, where the parents are outside of the UK can apply for EUSS Family permits.

 Dependent parents can apply as the ‘joining family member of a relevant sponsor’.
 The family relationship must have existed before the specified date (31 December 2020) and must continue to exist at the date of application.